ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 3. From the Actions menu, select **Delete**.

-   Confirm that the volumes that are associated with the backup policy are no longer to be backed up, and that backups that were created by the policy continue to exist.
+   Confirm that the resources that are associated with the backup policy are no longer to be backed up, and that backups that were created by the policy continue to exist.
 You must go to the [list of snapshots](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=ui#snapshots-vpc-delete-snapshot-ui) and delete each one manually.

 4. Enter _delete_ to confirm, the click **Delete policy**.